Alaska Marine Mammal Field Work

 Project

 A medium-range, fixed-wing uncrewed aircraft system (UAS) based at Eareckson Air Station, Shemya Island, will be used to survey Steller sea lion and harbor seal sites in the western Aleutian Islands.
-Our goals are to evaluate the feasibility of transitioning from crewed to uncrewed aerial surveys of pinnipeds in remote parts of Alaska to reduce risks to NOAA personnel and aircraft, and to advance the application of beyond visual line-of-sight UAS operations in the United States.
+Our goals are to evaluate the feasibility of transitioning to uncrewed aerial surveys of pinnipeds in remote parts of Alaska, to reduce risks to NOAA personnel and aircraft, and to advance the application of beyond visual line-of-sight UAS operations in the U.S.

 Contact